 As an Indonesian person, I have to admit that this is my first time going to Bali.
 I have gone to some other island in Indonesia, and even abroad, but this is my first time to Bali.
 Everybody knows that Bali is beautiful, and everything is quite cheap, so I won’t talk about it.

-Instead, I will talk about information tecnology (IT) in Bali, specifically about Internet access and mobile stuff.
-Internet Access is quite easy to get, four stars and five stars hotels provides Internet access over WIFI, and sometimes I can find it at dining places.
-You can also access the Internet through GPRS or thorough 3G data connection with your cellphone.
-Starter pack for GSM is very cheap, but the internet access cost is quite expensive (25 rupiah/kb, or about 2.8 USD/megabyte, at current rate).
+Instead, I will talk about information technology (IT) in Bali, specifically about Internet access and mobile stuff.
+Internet Access is quite easy to get, four stars and five stars hotels provide Internet access over WIFI, and sometimes I can find it at dining places.
+You can also access the Internet through GPRS or through 3G data connection with your cell phone.
+Starter pack for GSM is very cheap, but the internet access cost is quite expensive (25 rupiahs/kb, or about 2.8 USD/megabyte, at current rate).

 Continue reading “Internet Connection in Bali”

 Well behaved mac applications stores their localization info on the Resources folder inside their application bundle.
 This localization can be deleted using finder (or you can add one too if you like).
 I have noticed that almost all applications from Apple (such as iTunes, iMovieHD, etc), comes with many languages, and when I delete these uneeded languages, I got about 1,3 Gigabytes free space.
 That may not seem much, but since I am running out of disk space, it helps me a lot.

 Continue reading “Deleting Localization from Mac OS X Applications”

 I Just moved my web hosting to hostmonster, and I use my cell phone (Nokia E61) to try out the speed because I am planning to create a mobile version for my other site (http://www.compactbyte.com), and to my surprise, I see My Phone Number when checking the site configuration using